-As your parents can attest, high school goes by in a blur, but your memories of participating in school sports will stay with you for a lifetime.
-The OHSAA wants to make sure your time as a high school student-athlete is meaningful and memorable.
+As your parents can attest, school goes by in a blur, but your memories of participating in school sports will stay with you for a lifetime.
+The OHSAA wants to make sure your time as an interscholastic athlete is meaningful and memorable.